|

 right foot obscured the leg and would have looked a bit silly if I had

+kept it in.
 This has proved a very popular design.
 I set

 my mind to producing something that had a classical look but was styled